3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Orongo village, Rano Kau viewpoint, Ahu Tahai, Hanga Roa

-Day 21: Back to Santiago, back to home
+Day 21: Travel back to Santiago and time to go home

-No, I was not that happy about leaving...
-I was just that happy about the business class service!
+No, I was not this happy about leaving Chile...
+I was happy about the business class service!
+Read my full review of Air France Business Class to see why you should never fly economy again!

-And here we are, at the end of our glorious adventure.
+And here we are, at the end of our glorious Chile itinerary.
 As I said earlier, the more time you have for Chile, the better.
-This 3-week Chile itinerary covers all the must-see places, but there’s always more you could add if you have more time.
+This 3-week Chile itinerary covers all the must-see places, but there’s always more you could add if you have the time.
 Chile is a large country and there’s something amazing at every corner.

 Comments | Thoughts?
 Give us a shout!